-The United States Willing to Pay for the Philip pines, or Else Will Fight for Their Possion-The Cuban Debt Again.
+The United States Willing to Pay for the Philip pines, or Else Will Pight for Their Possion The Cuban Debt Again.

-In political circles at Madrid it is as serted that an agreement has been reached between the peace commis announced, intends to notify the Cuban bondholders that Spain will not pay the Cuban debt, which will not be mentioned in the peace treaty.
-The government considers itself completely free from these entanglements, which fall upon the nation exercising sovereignty and collecting taxes in Cuba.
+In political circles at Madrid it is asserted that an agreement has been reached between the peace commissioners in Paris.

+The government, it is semi-officially announced, intends to notify the Cuban bondhelders that Spain will not pay the Cuban debt, which will not be men-tioned in the peace treaty.
+The gov-ernment considers itself completely free from these entanglements, which fall upon the nation exercising sover-eighty and collecting taxes in Cuba.